PM-Notes/How-To-Github/README.md

 ## How to Access & Manage Git Repositories

-There are 3 ways to access Git
+There are 3 ways to access Git when collaborating, creating or managing files and repositories.
+All 3 do a similar thing.
+Generally speaking you will need to go to the website to create the repository, then usually use the comman line to manage the repository and files.
+Becoming familiar with the Command Line and Browser is essential.
+The app is not.

 * Via command line
 * Via a browser at [github.com](https://github.com)